Azure/azure-quickstart-templates/setup-cloudfoundry/README.md

 </a>

 This template allows you to setup cloud foundry development envrioment.
 It will create a vm with public ipaddress,storage account, virutal network, network security group, 3 reserverd public ip address.
+After deployment finished, You can access the vm by ssh <adminUsername>@<dnsNameForPublicIP>.<locaion>.cloudapp.azure.com

 Below are the parameters that the template expects